ymnliu/coref/README.md

     double[] score = krc.runEvalutationMUC();
     System.out.println(String.format("\t%.3f\t%.3f\t%.3f", score[0], score[1], score[2]));

-The implementation of KeyResponseComparer is in project CrScore.
+The implementation of KeyResponseComparer is in project CrScorer.

 Please make sure your output files and key files has the similar file name Please change the extension into yours in KeyReponseComparer.